-The pros and cons of purchasing property at auction
+What are the pros and cons of purchasing property at auction?

 Property in the UK has always been highly sought after, especially as the demand for affordable housing continues to soar.
 However, if you’re a property investor or a buy-to-let landlord, purchasing a property at auction may present a cost-effective way of stepping onto the property ladder or expanding your portfolio.
 But, as always, you must exercise due diligence.
 After all, wallpaper can hide a multitude of imperfections and, if you’re not careful, that bargain property you’re eyeing could turn out to be a money pit.
 Therefore, in order to help you make an informed decision, here are the pros and cons of purchasing a property at auction.

 For many property investors and buy-to-let landlords, auction houses are very often the go-to place when it comes to expanding their portfolio.
 To understand why, some of the most popular reasons for purchasing property at auction include:

 - Speed: Purchasing a property is often a fast-track process, giving those with the necessary funds the ability to pay immediately or within 28 days (depending on the court).
 This also gives you ample opportunity to apply for finance in order to support the expense, in particular, Auction Finance, which is a type of Bridging Loan.

 - Potential bargains on offer: by going to an auction rather than the open market, you do have the potential to spot a potential bargain providing you carry out the all the necessary checks and conduct thorough research.
 Plus, you may wish to pay particular attention to properties that may not be mortgageable, such as derelict properties, properties lacking kitchen and bathroom facilities, short leasehold properties (under 70 years), severely damaged properties (e.g. fire damaged) or properties valued at £70,000 or lower.